david-revell/bank-of-england-ai-document-analysis/README.md

 # Bank of England: AI Document Analysis

 This repository contains the final deliverables for a data science project completed as part of the University of Cambridge Data Science Career Accelerator.
-The project was conducted in collaboration with the Bank of England and focuses on the automated analysis of company earnings documents using AI techniques.
+The project was developed for the Bank of England and presented to their data scientists.
+It focuses on the automated analysis of company earnings documents using AI techniques.

 ### Project Overview